Your browser is not supported. Please update it.

 Ref.
 B-2 Relief on Opposite Side of Red Penalty Area

-[Note that such “opposite side relief” is not available for any other penalty areas on the SOGC courses.]
+[Note that such “opposite side relief” is not available for any other Penalty Areas on the SOGC courses.]

 Reference Point: The estimated point on the opposite edge of the penalty area that is the same distance from the hole as the estimated point where the original ball last crossed the edge of the red penalty area.